philippines69/carlcastroarchives/_posts/2022-08-30-revamped-my-resume-also-spongebob-music.md

 I've been relying on my cover letter ever since I started.
 Now that I have a resume, would it somewhat help me in my job search?

-# In other news, Spongebob music's quite good
+# Spongebob music's quite good

 <u> <a href="https://cdn.discordapp.com/attachments/993410728088305734/1016835522833940550/metal-gear-rising-metal-gear-rising-revengeance.gif">Source</a> </u>